gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 Gatsby's core philosophy can be divided into three parts.

-**First, our vision.** Our vision is to _create better building blocks for the web_, and _build a cohesive "content mesh system"_, in order to _make building websites fun_.
+**First, our vision.** Our vision is to _create higher-level building blocks for the web_, and _build a cohesive "content mesh system"_, in order to _make building websites fun_ and _build a better web_.

 **Second, our tooling philosophy.** In order to make website building fun, Gatsby's tooling must embody certain qualities.
 These include: